NNK

-Nicotine-derived nitrosamine ketone (NNK) is one of the key tobacco-specific nitrosamines derived from nicotine.
+Nicotine-derived nitrosamine ketone (NNK) is one of the key tobacco-specific nitrosamines (TSNAs) derived from nicotine.
 It plays an important role in carcinogenesis.
 The conversion of nicotine to NNK entails opening of the pyrrolidine ring.

 Synthesis and occurrence

 NNK can be produced by standard methods of organic synthesis.

 Tobacco

-NNK is both found in cured tobacco and is produced during its burning (pyrolysis).
-The amount of NNK delivered in cigarette smoke ranged from 30 to 280 ng/cigarette in one study and 12 to 110 ng/cigarette in another.
+NNK is both found in cured tobacco and produced during its burning (pyrolysis).
+The amount delivered in cigarette smoke ranged from 30 to 280 ng per cigarette in one study and 12 to 110 ng per cigarette in another.

-Sun-cured tobaccos (a.k.a.
-"Oriental") contain very little NNK and other TSNAs due to low-nitrate soil, lack of nitrate fertilizer, and sun-curing.
-Flue-cured tobacco (a.k.a.
-"Virginia" tobacco), especially when using an open flame, contains most of the NNK in American blended tobaccos although Marlboro's "virginia blend" had the lowest levels of NNK per nicotine out of many tested with the exception of Natural American Spirit.
+Sun-cured ("Oriental") tobaccos contain very little NNK and other TSNAs due to being grown in low-nitrate soil, lack of nitrate fertilizer, and sun-curing.
+Flue-cured tobacco ("Virginia" tobacco), especially when cured using an open flame, contains most of the NNK in American blended tobaccos, although Marlboro's "Virginia blend" had the lowest levels of NNK per nicotine out of many tested, with the exception of Natural American Spirit.